 Yeah, there’s a story.

-After days bagging and boarding hundred and hundreds of comics – I went through at least four packages of bags and boards, and that wasn’t enough for them all – and I had separated out a fairly large selection of them that I didn’t particularly care for anymore; including, but not limited too, the full run of pre New 52 Blue Beetle featuring Jamie Reyes, the last run of Ultimate Comics (you know the one that featured Divided We Stand, or something like that? ) and much of the Heroic Age Avengers comics.
+After days bagging and boarding hundred and hundreds of comics – I went through at least four packages of bags and boards, and that wasn’t enough for half of them – I had separated out a fairly large selection of them that I didn’t particularly care for anymore; including, but not limited too, the full run of pre New 52 Blue Beetle featuring Jamie Reyes, the last run of Ultimate Comics (you know the one that featured Divided We Stand, or something like that? ) and much of the Heroic Age Avengers comics.

 Two and a half years after I originally traded them in, I was listening to an episode of Graphic Policy radio in which hosts Brett and Elana were talking about DC’s Rebirth and the New 52.
 It was during the discussion that Elana had brought up the most recent Blue Beetle, Jaime Reyes, and I remembered how much fun the series was when I read it what felt like a life time ago, and the reminded me that those comics were in a box somewhere in the shop.
+Granted I’d looked for them here and there, but never with any real gusto.
+But now I wanted to reread some of them.

 The next time I went into the comic shop, on a Tuesday, I decided to have one last look around, who know?
 Maybe I’d see something I hadn’t before, I thought.
 Well, wouldn’t you know it, in a corner of the store room that I’m sure both the owner and I walked past numerous times before there was a box bearing the logo of a certain online grocery store that the owner had never heard of.